 - Women and children (to date – pesantren, womens’ cooking group); and

-- Health and Hygiene (to date – waste management & infrastructure).
+- Conservation and eco-tourism (to date – tree planting, waste management & infrastructure, trail maintenance).

 - Communities themselves;